TheStrandTitan/learning-app/README.md

 * Must be able to run the project in developer mode and production mode.

     Current status: Developer mode is default and it ran correctly.
-The production mode does not run correctly locally at this time using nginx.
+Production mode runs correctly and is displayed using serve command.
+Docker container has also been configured to utilize nginx and works correctly.

 * Must utilize Docker Desktop for running a container for production mode.

     Current Progress: I have installed docker and believe I have it working correctly.
 The container did not work when I attempted to use auto-generated Docker features but doing a manual Dockerfile and .dockerignore seemed to fix the problem and everything runs as it should.
+There is now two commands which will easily create and deploy a docker container for the project.